JoeMcCaffrey/AWSRetrieve/README.md

 another tag.

-To parse multiple tags, create an array of tags inside of the .json file and add a loop to the function getSortInstances function multiple times.
+To parse multiple tags, create an array of tags inside of the .json file and add a loop to call the function getSortInstances function multiple times.

-To output more meta data about the instance, change the printOut function to index the instance and change the .json file to output diffrent fields
+To output more meta data about the instance, change the fields in the .json file to another meta data name.